Negation and partial axiomatizations of dependence and independence logic revisited

-Since every formula of dependence and independence logic is satisfied on the empty team, the classical contradictory negation $\sim\phi$ of any formula will not be satisfied on the empty team, implying that $\sim\phi$ cannot possibly be definable in dependence or independence logic for any single formula $\phi$.
-This technical subtlety makes the classical contradictory negation $\sim$ less interesting.
+Every formula $\phi$ of dependence and independence logic is satisfied by the empty team, which in turn cannot satisfy the classical (contradictory) negation $\sim\phi$ of the formula.
+This implies that $\sim\phi$ cannot possibly be definable in dependence or independence logic for any formula $\phi$.
+This technical subtlety makes the classical contradictory negation $\sim$ less interesting in the context of dependence and independence logic.
 In this paper, we will, instead, consider the \emph{weak classical negation}, denoted by \cn, which behaves exactly as the classical negation except that on the empty team $\cn\phi$ is always satisfied.
-We will give a characterization for negatable formulas in independence logic and negatable sentences in dependence logic by generalizing an argument in \cite{Van07dl}.
-We also identify an interesting class of formulas that are negatable in independence logic.
-First-order formulas, dependence and independence atoms belong to this class.
-Formulas of this class are closely related to the \emph{dependency notions} considered in \cite{Galliani2014SFOD} and the \emph{generalized dependence atoms} studied in \cite{Kuusisto2015} and \cite{KontinenMullerSchnoorVollmer2014}.
+We call a formula $\phi$ {\em negatable} in a logic if its weak classical negation $\cn\phi$ is definable in the logic.
+We will prove a characterization theorem for negatable formulas in independence logic and negatable sentences in dependence logic by generalizing an argument in \cite{Van07dl}, from which it will follow that the problem of determining whether a formula is negatable in independence logic or in dependence logic is undecidable.
+Yet, we will identify an interesting class of formulas, presented as a hierarchy, that are negatable in independence logic.
+First-order formulas, dependence and independence atoms belong to this hierarchy.
+Formulas of this class are closely related to the \emph{dependency notions} considered in \cite{Galliani2014SFOD} and the \emph{generalized dependence atoms} studied in \cite{Kuusisto2015,KontinenMullerSchnoorVollmer2014}.

-As for the axiomatization problem, since $\Sigma^1_1$ is not axiomatizable, dependence and independence logic cannot possibly be axiomatized in full.
-Nevertheless, \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} defined natural deduction systems for the logics such that the equivalence
+As for the axiomatization problem, since $\Sigma^1_1$ is not (effectively) axiomatizable, dependence and independence logic cannot possibly be axiomatized in full.
+Nevertheless, \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} defined systems of natural deduction for the logics such that the equivalence